EllenB/better-geo-python/chapters/01_set_up.md

 ```
 ![Alt text](../images/ch_01_miniconda_13.PNG)

 You can add some packages now which will add functionality to your current Python environment.
 Packages can be found in [pypi.org](https://pypi.org/) and in [Anaconda](https://conda-forge.org/packages/).
+In what follows, we will use the the packages from the latter as they are better quality controlled.

 The basic command for installing packages is: